pordarman/alisa.map/README.md

 const StrongMap_2 = new alisa_map([["key_1", "value_1"], ["anotherKey_1", "anotherValue_1"]])
 ```
 Each StrongMap specifies a different Map function and the data they all hold is different.
-You can increase this as much as you want.
+You can increase this as much as you want

 After typing this you can access **all** commands